UpperMoon0/LilyIV/docs/features/audio-chat.md

 1.  **Lily-UI (Frontend)**
     *   React-based desktop application using the Tauri framework.
-    *   Handles user interface, audio capture, and playback.
+    *   Handles user interface and audio playback.
     *   Communicates with Lily-Core via Tauri commands and WebSocket for real-time data transfer.
+    *   Receives audio activity detection events from the Rust backend for UI feedback.

 2.  **Lily-Core (Backend)**
     *   A C++ application that orchestrates the conversation flow.